Obstetrics-Gynecology

 Which month do you recommend taking off to interview?

-Many Ob-Gyn programs will begin extending offers to interview within the first few weeks that ERAS is open.
+Ob-Gyn programs will begin extending offers to interview by the end October through ResidencyCAS.
 The majority of programs will have five to six interview days over the course of the season.
-These can start as early as the late October through January.
+These can start as early as beginning of November through January.
 The majority of the interviews will be in November and December.

 How many letters of recommendation are needed to apply to your specialty?

-Nearly all programs (I only know of two programs that want four) need three letters of recommendation.
+Nearly all programs (very few programs want four) need three letters of recommendation.

 Does your specialty recommend that all letters of recommendation be written by members of your specialty?